 - TOEFL score of at least 66 (PBT) or 80 (iBT).
 The TOEFL is administered by TOEFL/TSE Services.
 ASU's institutional code is 4007.
-ASU accepts only electronic copies of the TOEFL score report. - IELTS overall band score of at least 6.5.
+ASU accepts only electronic copies of the TOEFL score report.
+ASU does not accept TOEFL iBT® Home Edition, TOEFL iBT® Paper Edition, or TOEFL Essentials Exams. - IELTS overall band score of at least 6.5.
 The IELTS is administered by the University of Cambridge.
 No institutional code is needed. - Pearson Test of English (PTE) score of at least 60.
 The PTE is administered by Pearson. - Duolingo English Test score of at least 105.

 Alternatively, Global Launch provides options for satisfying the ASU English Proficiency requirement with completion of Advanced Level 2.
-It is recommended you check with your department first before enrolling to ensure the college which your program resides in will accept one of these options.
+It is recommended that students check with their department first before enrolling to ensure the college which their program resides in will accept one of these options.